Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ### Core Features

-1. **Dynamic E-commerce Search**: After user input, Initiate a Laptop search on Telemart and Daraz.
+1. **Dynamic E-commerce Search**: After user input, Initiate a Product search on Telemart and Daraz.

-2. **Automated Price Comparison**: The scraper automates laptop searches and compares prices across multiple listings.
+2. **Automated Price Comparison**: The scraper automates Product searches and compares prices across multiple listings.

 3. **Airflow Workflow**: Integrated with Apache Airflow for scheduled and automated execution.

-4. **Data Storage**: Extracted laptop details and prices are stored in a structured format.
+4. **Data Storage**: Extracted Product details and prices are stored in a structured format.

 ## Project Process